Investing for beginners: how to get started with little or no experience?

 Sounds profitable.
 However, if you're new to the world of stocks and bonds, starting investing may still seem extremely scary.

-To tell you the truth, to successfully start investing, you definitely need a basic understanding of how it works.
+Honestly, to successfully invest and get started, you definitely need a basic understanding of how it works.

 But if you stick to the conscious approach, you'll soon notice that one of the scariest ways of managing your finances can become pretty rewarding.